venkatra/dbt_hacks/Persistent_Tables_Materialization.md

 - Backup the table before doing any modifications.
 - Migrate the data after the table has been modified.

-Its possible to acheive this and I start of by explaining as below.
+It’s possible to achieve this and I start by explaining as below.
 Also I am using snowflake as the choice of database, you might need to change it accordingly.